UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweigICUC12.rst

    -  If you look in your output folder you will find a zip-file containing all the necessary SVF maps needed to run the SOLWEIG-model.

 #.
-Another preprocessing plugin is needed to create the building wall
+Another pre-processing plugin is needed to create the building wall
    heights and aspect.
 Open UMEP from the processing toolbox again and then *Pre-Processor -> Urban geometry: Wall height and aspect* and use the settings as shown below.
 QGIS scales loaded rasters by a *cumulative count out* approach
    (98%).
 As the height and aspect layers are filled with zeros where no wall are present it might appear as if there is no walls identified.
 Rescale your